Frequently Asked Questions About Real Estate Law

 Q: What is a disclosure statement?

 A: A disclosure statement is a form some states require a property seller to complete and provide to the buyer, disclosing certain defects and other information about the property.
 The disclosure requirements vary by state.
+Missouri does not require a written disclosure statement, but a seller is obligated to disclose known, material, latent defects in the property being sold.

 Q: What are some typical restrictions imposed on property owners?

 A: Real estate owners can’t do whatever they want on their property.
 Federal laws provide environmental restrictions, while local ordinances control everything from noise levels to fence height.
 Local law is also the usual source of zoning rules, which limit the uses of property in certain areas.
 State laws typically regulate who can access property and how boundaries are established and changed.
 Private agreements and other restrictions may also control property use.
-For example, a development may contain restrictive covenants regarding lot size, architectural design, vehicle parking and other details.
+For example, a development may contain restrictive covenants regarding lot size, architectural design, vehicle parking, and other details.

 Q: What is joint tenancy?